 Grow and manage your fitness business better with Exercise.com

 What Are Some Other Personal Training Certification Options?

 The NASM Personal Trainer Certification is the certification offered by the National Academy of Sports Medicine.
 Established in1987, there are now over 100,000 NASM members and the certification is accepted in the fitness industry in every state.

 Like ACE, this certification requires a 3-6 month course, studying for an exam, and passing the exam.
 The cost is about $700 with the test cost included.

-One of the top personal training certification is the ACSM Certification given by the American College of Sports Medicine.
+One of the top personal training certifications is the ACSM Certification given by the American College of Sports Medicine.
 Established in 1954, it is the personal training certification program that has been in existence the longest.
 This certification requires about 4-9 months to complete, studying for an exam, and passing an exam.
 The cost is about $800 with an exam cost of $200.
+Only

 The most recently added certification is NESTA Certification.
 NESTA is the National Exercise and Strength Trainers Association certification.
-The level of acceptance of this certification is moderate at best, but is still accepted by some in the fitness industry.
+The level of acceptance of this certification is moderate at best but is still accepted by some in the fitness industry.
 The lower acceptance level is based on the fact that this certification focuses mostly on how to use technology as a personal trainer instead of the personal training aspect of things.

 The course only takes about 90 days and the cost is approximately $600.
 At the completion of this course, you are not a Certified Personal Trainer but instead, are certified as a Personal Fitness Trainer.